BillKeenan/WCF_With_DI/README.md

 ## Create a class / interface that need to be injected [dependancy]

-I've created a class
+I've created a class and interface

 	Needed.cs

-And interface

 	iNeeded.cs

 I've put a simple method in Needed so we can see it working